JohnW876/gift-shack/TESTING.md

 Screenshots

-**8. As a shopper, I want to be able to contact the store owner so that I can make customer enquiries about products, discounts, refunds, etc.**
+**13. As a shopper, I want to be able to sort all available products so that I can view the products according to price, category or rating.**

 These user's needs are met via:
 * Page/Feature